Product

 Has the ATO announced the 2026-27 mileage rate?

-The draft rate is 91 cents per kilometre for the income year commencing on July 1, 2026.
+The official rate is 91 cents per kilometre for the income year commencing on July 1, 2026.

 Is the 91c/km ATO rate final?

-The ATO explanatory statement says the 91c rate is a base rate of 89c plus a temporary one-off uplift of 2c for 2026-27, reflecting higher expected car operating costs and fuel-price uncertainty.
+The ATO says the 91c rate is a base rate of 89c plus a temporary one-off uplift of 2c for the 2026-27 income year.

 What is the maximum cents per kilometre claim at 91c/km?